-You may not think that these support staff affect you directly, but what if your table of 6 is waiting for someone’s bottled beer because the bar staff is too busy to restock the fridges?
-These support staff are pretty rare in restaurants but are more common in clubs, but like the bussers for your tables, they allow the bartenders to serve your drinks without having waste time to restock their fridges/rail/liquor supply.
+You may not think that this support staff affects you directly, but what if your table of 6 is waiting for someone’s bottled beer because the bar staff is too busy to restock the fridges?
+These support staff are pretty rare in restaurants but are more common in clubs, but like the bussers for your tables, they allow the bartenders to serve your drinks without having a waste time to restock their fridges/rail/liquor supply.

 Dirty plates? no thanks.
-These hard-working people allow food/drinks go out in clean vessels.
-Without dishwashers you would have guest after guest sending their house salad back because of the mac n cheese still stuck to the bowl.
-Without them your food sales take a 100m nose dive.
+These hard-working people allow food/drinks to go out in clean vessels.
+Without dishwashers, you would have guest after guest sending their house salad back because of the mac n cheese still stuck to the bowl.
+Without them, your food sales take a 100m nose dive.

 Line cooks are the parts that make the engine run in a restaurant.
 Without the food what would the people come for? (probably the booze) but what would that mean for you as a server? not much in the way of tips.
 These people are responsible for a big part of your guests check total.